Sup2point0/integrity/scriptures/graph-drawing/multiplication~.md

 If we multiply it by $0$, we get $q_0 = f(p) \cdot 0 = 0$.
 Anything multiplied by $0$ is $0$.
 This means we get a $y$-value of $0$, so the graph touches the $x$-axis.

 ### _
 This makes these great ‘anchor’ points!
-We can immediately deduce what $y$-value they should take.
+We can immediately deduce what $y$-value they should take – it’s the same as on the base graph.

 ### _
-Secondly, and even though this is obvious, it’s the thing to remember – $k > 1$ scales up, and $0 < k < 1$ scales down.
+Secondly, and even though this is obvious, it’s the key thing to remember. $k > 1$ scales up, and $0 < k < 1$ scales down.

+When we multiply values for graph drawing, we’ll *constantly* be thinking, “Is this scale factor greater than $1$?”.
+If so, scale, otherwise scale down.

+### _
+<aside class="note"></aside>
 The asymmetry is interesting – for scaling up, $k > 1$ can take on so, so many values, all the way up to $\infin$, and yet $k$ for scaling down only has between $0$ and $1$.

-But that’s just how reciprocals work, and plus, there are the same number of numbers in $(0, 1)$ as there are in $(1, \infin)$ ;)
+But that’s just how reciprocals work, and plus, there are the same number of numbers in $(0, 1)$ as there are in $(1, \infin)$, hehe ;)

 ### _
 ```desmos